ruby/rdoc/RI.md

 ### Gem Page Documents

-To print a list of gem page documents, give the _name_ as _gemname_ with suffixed colon:
+To output a list of gem page documents, give the _name_ as _gemname_ with suffixed colon:

 ```sh
 $ ri nokogiri: | head